nanii5656-nani/tech_eazy_devops_nanii5656/README.md

 ## 📌 Assignment Requirements

 1. **Sign up for AWS Free Tier**
-   Use your own AWS Free Tier account for this project.
+   Use your own AWS Free Tier account for this project..

 2. **Spin up an EC2 instance**
    - Instance type is configurable (`t3.micro` by default).